Irish Terrier

 The Irish Terrier (Brocaire Rua) is a dog breed from Ireland, one of many breeds of terrier.
 The Irish Terrier is considered one of the oldest terrier breeds.
 The Dublin dog show in 1873 was the first to provide a separate class for Irish Terriers.
-By the 1880s, Irish Terriers were the fourth most popular breed in Ireland and Britain.
+By the 1880s, Irish Terriers were the fourth most popular breed in Great Britain and Ireland.

 The Irish Terrier is an active and compactly sized dog that is suited for life in both rural and city environments.
 Its harsh red coat protects it from all kinds of weather.

 Description

 Appearance

 Breed standards describe the ideal Irish Terrier as being racy, red and rectangular.
 Racy: an Irish Terrier should appear powerful without being sturdy or heavy.
 Rectangular: the outline of the Irish Terrier differs markedly from those of other terriers.
 The Irish Terrier's body is proportionately longer than that of the Fox Terrier, with a tendency toward racy lines but with no lack of substance.
 The deep chest is distinctive.

 Formerly, the tail was customarily docked soon after birth to approximately two-thirds of the original length.
 In countries where docking is prohibited, the conformation judges emphasise tail carriage.
 The tail should start up quite high, but it should not stick straight up or curl over the back or either side of its body.
 The ears are small and folded forward just above skull level.
 They are preferably slightly darker than the rest of the coat.